 Kapsule names should begin with an underscore or a letter character, and cannot:

-be an empty string (e.g.
+- be an empty string (e.g.

-contain the null character.
+- contain the null character.

-begin with the
+- begin with the

 When using Kaptain as a data connection you have a few more option in relation to the Date widget.
-The below settings will only affect how the dates entered in the date widget is stored in MongoDB and how they are represented in Komment.
+The below settings will only affect how the dates entered in the date widget are stored in MongoDB and how they are represented in Komment.

 By enabling Custom Date Format you get the possibility to set your own Date Format.
 Note that it is case sensitive.

-If you have users in many different time zones you can also tick Ignore Timezone to ensure that the selected date will be displayed exactly the same to all users.
+If you have users in many different time zones you can also tick Ignore Time zone to ensure that the selected date will be displayed exactly the same to all users.